Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Troy and its opponents have combined to score more than 47.5 points in three of seven games this season.
+- Troy and its opponents have gone over the current 47.5-point total in three of seven games (42.9%) this season.

-- South Alabama has combined with its opponents to score more than 47.5 points in four of eight games this season.
+- So far this season, 50% of South Alabama's games (4/8) have had more combined points than Saturday's over/under of 47.5.

-- The combined points per game average of the two teams, 54.7, is 7.2 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 54.7, is 7.2 points above Saturday's over/under.

-- The 42.5 combined points per game that these two squads have allowed this season are five fewer than the 47.5 over/under in this contest.
+- The 42.5 combined points per game that these two squads have allowed this season are five fewer than the 47.5 total in this contest.

-- Trojans games this season feature an average total of 50.7 points, a number 3.2 points higher than Saturday's over/under.
+- The average total in Trojans games this season is 50.7, 3.2 points more than Saturday's over/under of 47.5.

-- The 47.5-point over/under for this game is 4.8 points below the 52.3 points per game average total in Jaguars games this season.
+- The 52.3 PPG average total in Jaguars games this season is 4.8 points more than this game's over/under.

 Troy Stats and Trends

-- This season, the Trojans have just one ATS win in four games as a favorite of 4 points or more.
+- This season, the Trojans have just one against the spread win in four games as a favorite of 4 points or more.

-- Troy's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Troy puts up more than 21 points, it is 1-2 against the spread and 3-1 overall.
+- Troy is 1-2 against the spread and 3-1 overall in games when it scores more than 21 points.

-- Troy is 1-3 against the spread and 3-2 overall when the team picks up over 321.4 yards.
+- Troy is 1-3 against the spread and 3-2 overall when the team piles up more than 321.4 yards.

-- The Trojans have 11 giveaways this season, while the Jaguars have 17 takeaways .

 - Find the latest spread and moneyline odds for Troy at SISportsbook.